- What is Reasonable Accommodation?

 An applicant for employment may request a reasonable accommodation (RA), either orally or in writing, from any EPA employee authorized to interact with the applicant in the application process, the Senior National Reasonable Accommodation Coordinator (NRAC), National Reasonable Accommodation Coordinator, or Local Reasonable Accommodation Coordinator (LORAC).

 An employee, or an individual acting on behalf of the employee, may request an RA either orally or in writing, from his/her supervisor, another supervisor in his/her immediate chain of command, Senior NRAC, NRAC, or LORAC if in a regional office, RTP lab, Cincinnati lab, Ann Arbor, or the Office of Inspector General (OIG).

 When an RA request is made by a third party on behalf of an individual, the Agency official processing the request should confirm the individual's authority to represent the employee with a disability.

 It is EPA’s goal to provide reasonable accommodations as quickly as possible to remove the workplace barriers for an employee or applicant.
 Full and open communication between the employee, the decision-maker, and the reasonable accommodation team (NRAC/LORAC) is a critical component of the accommodation process, and helps to ensure that there is a full exchange of relevant information so the Agency can make appropriate decisions.
 Ongoing, even extensive, communication between the decision-maker and/or the NRAC/LORAC and the applicant or employee is especially important when the specific limitation, problem, or obstacle is unclear.

 The timing for resolution of requests involving facility access or modifications to the building can be difficult to determine because of necessary coordination with other federal agencies.
 All facility access requests will be handled as promptly as possible, and the person making the request should be updated every 10 work days until a determination is made.

 Generally, when requests involving the essential job functions do not require supporting medical information, and no extenuating circumstances apply, the supervisor should determine whether the Agency will provide a reasonable accommodation and notify the employee within 10 working days from receiving the initial request.

-If medical documentation is needed, the employee will have up to 60 calendars to provide sufficient but limited medical documentation.
+If medical documentation is needed, the employee will have up to 45 business days to provide sufficient but limited medical documentation.